Be contrarian

 Best practice education ‘can’ be contrarian.
 To be frank, maybe it ‘should’ be contrarian.

-contrarian is someone who does not conform but rather is inclined to do the opposite of what everyone else is doing at the time.
-For example, the contrarian investor sells what everyone else is buying and buys what everyone else is selling
+contrarian is someone who does not conform but rather is perceived to do things differently to what everyone else is doing at the time.
+For example, the contrarian investor sells what everyone else is buying and buys what everyone else is selling.

 An innovator is someone who introduces new methods, ideas, or products in response to a need.
 Arguably the most successful inventors, designers and leaders found methods that no one else even considered.

-If you want to be a great educational leader you need to choose not to follow the herd but rather to find the under appreciated and out of the box ideas then focus your attention and effort there.
-Sometimes you need to be contrarian.
+If you want to be a great educational leader, you need to choose not to follow the herd but rather to find underappreciated and out-of-the-box ideas and focus your attention and effort there.
+Sometimes, you need to be contrarian, focusing on outcomes first before the process or pathway.

 Conventions are important but convention can also reflect ordinary, standards and average achievement.